kevin940822-beep/OpenAirInterface-NTN-Integration/docs/paper_notes/ieee_conference_template_notes.md

 - Constants such as **µ₀** use zero as a subscript, not the lowercase letter “o”.
 - Use quotation marks properly, instead of bold or italic, for emphasis.
 - When highlighting with quotation marks, punctuation should appear **outside** the quotes.
 - Parenthetical remarks at the end of a sentence should be punctuated **outside** the closing parenthesis.
+- The prefix “non” is not a word; it should be joined to the word it modifies, usually without a hyphen.
+- The abbreviation “i.e.” means “that is”, and the abbreviation “e.g.” means “for example”.

+####  F. Authors and Affiliations
+- Author names should be listed starting from left.
+- Names should not be listed in columns nor group by affiliation.

+ ####  G. Identify the Headings
+ -